-The British Government’s pledge to Lord Rothschild and the Zionist Federation on 2 November 1917, signed by Lord Balfour, was simply this: “His Majesty’s Government view with favour the establishment in Palestine of a national home for the Jewish people, and will use their best endeavours to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine or the rights and political status enjoyed by Jews in any other country.”
+The British Government’s pledge to Lord Rothschild and the Zionist Federation on 2 November 1917, signed by Lord Balfour, was simply this: “His Majesty’s Government view with favor the establishment in Palestine of a national home for the Jewish people, and will use their best endeavors to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine or the rights and political status enjoyed by Jews in any other country.”

 A national home, not a state.
 And no harm to the rights of non-Jews.
 Britain’s failure to uphold that bit leaves a disgusting stain of cowardice and corruption on the UK.

 The fate of Israel/Palestine is not a matter for meddlesome nations with vested interests seeking to override UN resolutions and re-shape the Middle East to suit themselves.
 It is for the International Court of Justice to decide on the basis of international law.
 But we never hear about law and justice from the UK Government, or the US administration, in relation to the Holy Land.
-Why is that, Mr Raab?
-Don’t we believe in it any more?
+Why is that, Mr. Raab?
+Don’t we believe in it anymore?
 Or are we too stupid to respect it, too morally bankrupt to pursue it, too yellow to enforce it?

 When will the penny finally drop that you can’t have lasting peace without justice?